We are looking for a Clinic Registered Nurse II for the Surgicenter Department at Mission Hospital Regional Medical Center.

 - Delegates care appropriately.

-- Adapts to changing clinical situations and delegates to team members appropriately and ensure completion of those tasks.
+- Adapts to changing clinical situations and delegates to team members appropriately and ensures completion of those tasks (Effective, appropriate delegation to clinical partners, techs, NCS aids and other ancillary staff).

 - Determines work priorities and makes assignments according to patient acuity, staff knowledge of age group and competency level.

-- Participates with unit supervisor and co-workers in defining, implementing, and evaluating unit goals.
+- Participates with unit manager and fellow associates in defining, implementing, and evaluating unit goals.

 - Promotes change to meet unit needs.

-- Actively participates in cost effectiveness initiatives, seeks opportunities to eliminate inappropriate and wasteful use of resources.
+- Actively participates in cost effectiveness initiatives, seeks opportunities to eliminate inappropriate and wasteful use of resources (Demonstrates effective resource utilization in care of individual patients, makes suggestions on effective supply and equipment management in patient care on the unit).

-- Articulates fundamental unit budgetary principles, such as disposable items cost and staffing ratios.
+- Articulates fundamental unit budgetary principals, such as equipment charges and staffing ratios.

 - Demonstrates awareness of unit and service guidelines related to staffing and scheduling.